 CSRD and the ESRS standards

-The CSRD directive will replace the NFRD.
-The new directive will extend the reporting requirements to all large companies and all companies listed on regulated markets including ones with more than 250 employees (before 500).
+The CSRD directive replaces the NFRD, and the first sustainability reports from companies are to be published in 2025 based on the performance of the previous year 2024.
+The CSRD directive extends the reporting requirements to all large companies and all companies listed on regulated markets including ones with more than 250 employees (before 500).
 The new CSRD directive widens the scope of action of the previous NFRD, by improving the quality, reliability and sincerity of the disclosed information (auditing of the reported information by a third party).
 It also introduces more detailed reporting requirements concerning ESG.
 The draft of the European sustainability reporting standards is developed by EFRAG and it led to the ESRS standards.

 The new reporting requirements draft contains 13 standards related to ESG.
 According to EFRAG’s Appendix I draft, the 13 standards are classified into 4 categories: